GNOME/calls/HACKING.md

     ```
     Usually just the GObject.
   - `#include`s:
-    Calls ones go first, then glib/gtk, then generic C headers.
+    Calls configuration (if needed) goes first, then Calls includes, then glib/gtk, then generic C headers.
 These blocks
     are separated by newline and each sorted alphabetically:

     ```
     #define G_LOG_DOMAIN "CallsThing"

+    #include "calls-config.h"

     #include "calls-things.h"
     #include "calls-other-things.h"